fabian-rohr/Illustrator-layer-items-to-.svg-script/README.md

 Export every single item in an Illustrator layer as a svg file with one click.
+Keep dimension and relative position of each element.
 I needed this for the Apple Icon Composer.
 ChatGPT helped.

 ## Usage